-At Riverview, children in Key Stage 2 use Accelerated Reader to help to motivate them to read more.
-It aims to widen vocabulary, improve children’s reading age and promote reading for enjoyment.
-Accelerated Reader is a computer-based program that we use to monitor reading practice and progress.
+Accelerated Reader motivates the children to read more for pleasure.
+It aims to widen vocabulary, improve children's reading age and promote reading for enjoyment.
+It is a computer-based program which provides sufficient challenge to enable the children to continue to progress.
 It helps children choose books that are on their reading level, yet still challenging.
 Children are given a level, within which they can choose a variety of books that interest them.
 After reading a book, the children will take a quiz to check their understanding.
 Progression through the levels will be determined by their quiz and reading test results.

 How to support your child at home

 We encourage parents to find a quiet place each day to hear your child read at home or share a book with them.
-In Key Stage 1, please encourage your child to use their phonics knowledge to sound out unfamiliar words.
+In Key Stage 1, please encourage your child to use their phonics knowledge to sound our unfamiliar words.
 Once the children have read their book, we would then hope they could discuss what they have read.
-Two key questions to ask all children are ‘What has happened so far?’ and ‘What do you think will happen next?’.
+Two key questions to ask all children are "What has happened so far?" and "What do you think will happen next?".

 Phase 2 Sound Mat